ValenciaModifcations/VN_Fuel/README.md

 2) Drag & drop the folder into your `resources` server folder.
 3) Configure the config file to your liking.
 4) Add `start VN_Fuel` to your server config.

+### No Longer Supported

+If someone would like to take over, please reach out on discord. overseershawn